tedchen0001/OSCP-Notes/smtp.md

 ### Sending mail tool

-options other than using nc or telnet
+Alternative options to using nc or telnet.

 ```shell
 sudo apt install sendemail